Political Affairs and Issue Advocacy

 There are about 4,000 chambers of commerce across the United States, all seeking to spur job creation and promote economic development.

-The U.S. Chamber sent a memo to members on new polling data that illustrates voters are supportive of pro-growth policies and pro-business candidates.
+The U.S. Chamber's new polling data shows voters are supportive of pro-growth policies and pro-business candidates who will help businesses create jobs.

 Here are a few issues candidates should be talking about over the coming months to strengthen America’s economy and global leadership.